Aurimat Battle Armor He-Man (Blank COO) - Front View

 SUMMARY:

 While this variant shares the (American release) Battle Armor Taiwan weapons mold, its weapons are easily distinguished from standard American release weapons in color and feel.
-The Aurimat weapons are darker, more rigid, and are a close match to standard MEXICO marked weapons (as far as color and flexibility).
+The Aurimat weapons are darker, more rigid, and are a close match to standard MEXICO-marked weapons (as far as color and flexibility).

 A curious note with Aurimat is that they have a condition where the skin tones become incredibly pale, almost “albino” like.
 While this “defect” in the plastic would not be a true variant distinguisher, it is still very cool and highly collectible.
-This pale skin color change can be seen with both first and second editions.
+This pale skin color change can be seen in both the first and second editions.

 DISTINGUISHING CHARACTERISTICS: